bill-spec/FiveThrityEight-Replication/README.md

 # FiveThrityEight-Replication
-Project to verbatim recreate a FiveThrityEight Graphic
+Project to verbatim recreate a FiveThrityEight Graphic in R markdown.
+Used available FiveThrityEight data and the libraries of ggplot2 and dplyr.